Plumbing Building Code

 Steel shielding plates are required if a pipe is less than 1.5" from the surface.
 The distance is measured from the outside of the pipe (not the center).

-Therefore it is best to use 2x6 framing for internal walls because 2x4 will need protection for most pipes.
-Note that using 2x6 is better for many other reasons too, eg sound proofing and they are generally more solid.
+It is good to use 2x6 framing for internal walls that have plumbing because 2x4 will need protection for most pipes.

 4" Sewer pipes are required to have a minimum slope of 1/8" per foot.
 Using 1/4" per foot allows them to carry more DFUs (Drain Fixture Units).
 For 2" and 1.5" pipes you should use 1/2" per foot.